2021 PDC World Cup of Darts

-The 2021 Cazoo World Cup of Darts was the eleventh edition of the PDC World Cup of Darts.
+The 2021 PDC World Cup of Darts, known as the 2021 Cazoo World Cup of Darts for sponsorship reasons, was the eleventh edition of the PDC World Cup of Darts.
 It took place from 9–12 September 2021 at the Sparkassen-Arena in Jena, Germany.

 Wales (consisting of players Gerwyn Price and Jonny Clayton) were the defending champions, after beating the English team (Michael Smith and Rob Cross) 3–0 in the 2020 final.
 However, they lost 2–1 to Scotland (Peter Wright and John Henderson) in the semi-finals.

 Scotland went on to win their second title after beating Austria, represented by Mensur Suljović and Rowby-John Rodriguez, in the final 3–1.

 Format

 The tournament remained at 32 teams this year, with the top 8 teams being seeded and the remaining 24 teams being unseeded in the first round.
 As with recent years, the tournament is a straight knockout.

 First round: Best of nine legs doubles.

 Second round, quarter and semi-finals: Two best of seven legs singles matches.
 If the scores are tied, a best of seven legs doubles match will settle the match.

 Final: Three points needed to win the title.
 Two best of seven legs singles matches are played, followed by a best of seven doubles match.
 If necessary, one or two best of seven legs singles matches in reverse order are played to determine the champion.